Numkil/VimConf/README.md

 TODO
 ----
 * Changing background colour with f7 kills overlength.
-* Try out UltiSnips instead of NeoSnippet to see if there are any worthwhile improvements.
 * Keep up to date with new stuff I find.

 Credits